 For the full Selection Criteria please refer to the Graduate Admissions and Funding website.

-- Achieved an average of at least 70% across all components of the MSc in Evidence-Based Health Care
+- the MSc in Evidence-Based Health Care, or equivalent qualification, with an average of at least 65% across all components of the MSc; and

 - Show prior interest in the area of research proposed

-The DPhil fees are made up of a University and College fee which is payable each academic year you are a registered student.
-The fees for the 2017-18 academic year are as follows:
+The DPhil fees are payable each academic year you are a registered student.

 Details of funding opportunities, including grants, bursaries, loans, scholarships and benefit information are available on our Fees and Funding page.

 This course is now closed to new applications.

 To check on the admission status for October 2024 entry please visit the University of Oxford Graduate Admissions website.

 Applications for this course should be made via the University of Oxford Graduate Admissions website.

 If you would like to discuss your application or any part of the application process before applying please contact the course administrator: tel: +44 (0)1865 286938 - email: email@example.com and for guidance on potential supervisors see EBHC DPhil Clusters.